Overview

 Pricing

-Though Hootsuite is ideal for larger companies managing multiple brands, they offer plans to meet the budget of companies of any size—from those Fortune 1000 companies all the way down to one-person operations.
+Though Hootsuite is ideal for midsize to large companies managing multiple brands, they offer plans to meet the budget of companies of any size—from those Fortune 1000 companies all the way down to one-person operations.
 There’s a free plan, as well, but it’s fairly limited and mostly only of use to people who are super into social media but not looking to market a business with it.
-For most companies, it’s better to do a free trial of one of their paid plans to really get a feel for what you can do.
+You can start a free trial of one of their paid plans or request an Enterprise demo to really get a feel for what you can do.

 Note that all prices here are based on annual billing, and they don’t seem to offer any plans that bill monthly.